Spanos-Panos/WebApiSampleCreator/README.md

 🤝 Contribute
 Feel free to fork, use, and improve the project.
 Suggestions?
 Open an issue or pull request!

+---

+## ⚠️ Windows SmartScreen Warning

+When running the `.exe` for the first time, Windows may show a security warning like:

+> “Windows protected your PC.
+Microsoft Defender SmartScreen prevented an unrecognized app from starting.”

+This happens because the app is not yet signed with a digital certificate.

+To proceed safely:

+1. Click **“More info”**
+2. Click **“Run anyway”**

+This is a common behavior for new tools and developer utilities that are not yet signed.

 =======
 # WebApiSampleCreator
 A C# console application that scaffolds a fully functional ASP.NET Core Web API project with just one prompt.
 Ideal for beginners or professionals who want a clean, ready-to-use API base with SQLite and Swagger support.